-The New York Times reported that the findings were a result of of an 11-month investigation into records at the Texas Department of Public Safety.
+The New York Times reported that the findings were a result of an 11-month investigation into records at the Texas Department of Public Safety.
 Gov. Greg Abbott praised the findings and hinted at future legislation to crack down on voter fraud.

 "I support prosecution where appropriate.
 The State will work on legislation to safeguard against these illegal practices," Abbott tweeted.

-The revelation is likely to have national consequences and stir debate and the role of voter fraud.
 President Trump created a commission in 2017 to investigate allegations of voter fraud in the 2016 election.
 But it was eventually dismantled by Trump after the group faced lawsuits, opposition from states and in-fighting among its members.

 Trump said at the time that Democrats refused to hand over data “because they know that many people are voting illegally.”
 Democrats have dismissed claims of voter fraud and accused Republicans of trying to disenfranchise minority voters with tight voter ID laws.